jpall12/jpall12/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on FrenzyAIO
+- My name is Julian.
-- 🌱 I’m currently building node.js applications
+- I'm currently building various bots for Modular Software and Obser Labs.

 ## My GitHub stats